Johnson Furniture Restoration • Owned and operated by Greg Johnson

 Emily joined the Johnson Furniture Restoration team in 2018 as a part-time assistant restorer.
 She comes to us with a BA in Industrial Design from RIT, a lifetime of DIY experience, and a passion for heirloom, antique and odd things with character.

-Greg's daughter Althea has worked part-time for the family business for many years, including remotely while studying at Northeastern University in Boston, MA.
-Most recently, starting in 2016, she works part-time at the shop as an assistant restorer and office administrator.
+Greg's daughter Althea has worked part-time for the family business for many years, including remotely while studying at Boston's Northeastern University.
+In 2016, she began working part-time at the shop as an assistant restorer is currently the office administrator.

 Resident Shop Dog

 Kaiya's responsibilites include demanding a good belly rub and being cute!
-Kaiya is a very friendly dog, but loves to bark at customers when they visit the shop.
-Woof woof!
+Kaiya is a very friendly dog and always barks to announce a visitor's arrival.